FAQs

 Should you exercise with tendinopathy?

 In most cases, yes, but exercise needs to be adjusted.
-A physiotherapist can help set a safe loading level so the tendon is challenged without repeated flare-ups.
+A physiotherapist can help set a loading level that challenges the tendon without repeated flare-ups.

 When should tendon pain be assessed?